 In early 1999 the world that was to become Isfalinis began to take shape.
 He started with history and short character sketches.
 Perched atop an M1A2 tank at the National Training Center, CA, his cold and sandy MRE sitting beside him, he penned one of his first works of short fiction.

 But it wasn’t until after Jonathan resigning his commission and returning to the Pacific Northwest that he began to focus on a novel.
 To his regret, he spent far too long working on his first where he might have learned far quicker stumbling through several.
 In late 2012, he abandoned his early efforts and turned his attention to “Memories of the Cataclysm,” finishing the first draft of “Tears from Iron” about eighteen months later.
-Rather than edit a story that was still too full in his mind, he forged onward to write the sequel, “A Whisper in the Sand,” which was completed in mid-2015.
-Since that time, he has been polishing both of them for publication while preparing the ground for the third book of the series.
-That publishing manifested itself in 2018 in none other than the form of one of his old grognards.
+While beginning on the sequel he finished the final polish and “Tears” was published in 2018 by none other than one of his old grognards.

 A student of history and of character, it is Jonathan’s ambition to bring forth stories with a gripping narrative that also explore people and places more similar to our own experiences than we might immediately think.
 Rather than starting with a story and fashioning a world, Isfalinis is a world as full of stories as our own.
 It is Jonathan’s intention to spend the rest of his time on this Earth plumbing the depths of it.